apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

 We can use the data generation pipeline as reference.
 This pipeline only needs to randomly generate data and write the events to Pub/Sub.
 It runs steadily with an average of 40 workers.
 The improvements on the ingestion pipeline using the right configuration for the workload makes it closer to those resources needed for the generation.

-Similar to the streaming inserts-based pipeline, writing the data into BigQuery requires running a format translation, from Thrift to `TableRow` in the former and from Thrift to Protocol Buffers (protobuf) on the latter.
+Similar to the streaming inserts-based pipeline, writing the data into BigQuery requires running a format translation, from Thrift to `TableRow` in the former and from Thrift to Protocol Buffers (protobuf) in the latter.
 Because we are using the `BigQueryIO.writeTableRows` method, we add another step in the format translation.
 Because the `TableRow` format also increases the size of the `PCollection` being processed, we want to see if we can improve this step.

 ## Fifth run: a better write format